 Our bet: Bayern Munich and Ajax to qualify

-Bayern Munich are head and shoulders above the rest of the teams in Group E. It isn’t a matter of if the Germans will qualify top of the group, rather it is when.
+Bayern Munich is head and shoulders above the rest of the teams in Group E. It isn’t a matter of if the Germans will qualify top of the group, rather it is when.
 Niko Kovac may be in his first season as manager, but the Croatian is a highly skilled tactician.
 Bayern will have no trouble topping Group E. Ajax are back in the Champions League after a few years away.
 It took a qualifying campaign for the Dutch team to make the group stage, but it is now ready to push on.
-Ajax are better than they have been in previous seasons and the additions of Dusan Tadic and Frenkie de Jong make them a difficult proposition.
-Benfica are always a good team, but Ajax will be too much for them.
+Ajax is better than they have been in previous seasons and the additions of Dusan Tadic and Frenkie de Jong make them a difficult proposition.
+Benfica is always a good team, but Ajax will be too much for them.
 The two clubs will play back to back matchdays which should be the turning point for qualification to the knockout stage.

 Predictions for Group F